marius-sucan/Quick-Picto-Viewer/README.md

 <li>Perform actions on image files: resize, rotate [at any degree], crop, change/adjust colors, rename, convert to different file formats, rename, delete, copy or move.</li>

 <li>Batch processing.
 You can apply any of the previously mentioned action or operation on multiple files at once.</li>

+<li>Multiple levels of undo for file actions: rename, move, copy or delete.</li>
 </ul>

 <h2>GENERAL / USER INTERFACE</h2>